-I advocate for lifelong education for nurses; I see my Master’s Degree as more of a beginning than any conclusion.
-I look forward to down the road and gaining more experience as an FNP to teaching nursing at some point.
+I advocate for lifelong education for nurses; I see my master’s degree as more of a beginning than any conclusion.
+I look forward to gaining more experience as an FNP and teaching nursing at some point.
 I am already off to a perfect start as a nursing instructor because I currently serve as an Adjunct Clinical Nursing Instructor, since June 2014, at XXXX University.

-I have been an LVN since 1996, and I have been an RN in pediatric nurse units since 1999.
+I have been an LVN since 1996 and an RN in pediatric nurse units since 1999.
 A gregarious woman who feeds on human contact, having a share in daily multidisciplinary rounds, working collaboratively with pediatric residents, addressing issues as they arise, assuring accurate communication, and resolving conflicts as they occur fills my day, alongside patient education/counseling and direct patient care.
-I have also served as a member of many hospital committees, helping me better get to know many of my colleagues and appreciate the numerous challenges we face.
+I have also served as a member of many hospital committees, helping me better get to know many of my colleagues and appreciate our numerous challenges.
 Increasingly, I enjoy direct participation in educating new nurses and RN residents and pairing staff with advanced education resources.

 I have the most beautiful, golden memories of service over many years now.
 At the Children's Hospital in Los Angeles, I cared for delicate pediatric patients after heart surgery, including those with pacemakers and chest tubes.
 In addition to working with pediatric cardiac, there were renal, GI, and rheumatology patients; for some, I performed peritoneal dialysis.
 I even had the unforgettable experience of caring for pediatric patients after solid organ transplants, including heart, kidney, liver, and lung.
 My extensive experience will enable me to excel as an FNP, performing initial diagnosis and referral if called for and directly providing the needed treatment.
 I see myself spending the next several decades in a hospital, clinic, or doctor's office in my community.
 I intend to work with a strong work ethic until I drop out.